KDN-Cloud/b.aklein.studio/_posts/2023-08-01-nostr-social.md

 There are many apps you can use.
 It seems **Primal** and **Snort** are some of the most popular apps.
 The interface is similar to Twitter.

  Check out the list of <a href="https://www.nostrapps.com/" target="_blank">Nostr apps</a> and their respective categories.
+The app <a href="https://nostr.watch/relays/find" target="_blank">nostr.watch</a> has a nice list of available relays.

 I will probably start posting my mixes on Nostr more.
 I am already thinking about closing my Twitter account since at the time of this writing those who aren't logged into Twitter can't even view posts.